-- FIGHTING OR ASSAULT -Fighting and/or assault cannot be tolerated.
+- 1. FIGHTING OR ASSAULT -Fighting and/or assault cannot be tolerated.
 Students involved in a fight or an assault or having contributed to the incident will be suspended from school for a period of time to be determined by the principal.
 An attack on another student or staff member will result in an immediate 10-day suspension and if the administration judges it appropriate the expulsion process will be started.
 Appropriate law enforcement agencies will be notified. - 2.
 DRINKING Positively no alcoholic beverages are to be carried, served or consumed on school property or at any school-sponsored activity.
 No student will be allowed to attend any school activity while under the influence of alcohol.
-Out-of-school suspension or expulsion will accompany any violation of the above drinking policy.
-Law enforcement agencies will be notified. - 3.
+Out-of-school suspension or expulsion may accompany any violation of the above drinking policy.
+Law enforcement agencies may be notified. - 3.
 DRUGS Positively no illegal substances or person under the influence of any type of illegal substances will be tolerated on the school premises or at any school activity.
-Suspension and/or expulsion will accompany any violation of the above controlled substance policy.
-Law enforcement agencies will be notified. - 4.
-TOBACCO Winchester High School is a smoke-free environment.
-The use or possession of tobacco, tobacco products or smoking materials is not allowed during the school day or at school events, in any area of the building, on or off school grounds by students.
-The first offense will result in an in-school restriction.
-Subsequent offenses will result in out of school suspension.
-Law agencies will be notified if necessary. - 5.
+Suspension and/or expulsion may accompany any violation of the above controlled substance policy.
+Law enforcement agencies may be notified. - 4.
 VANDALISM Acts of vandalism or purposeful destruction or defacement of school property may result in out-of-school suspension, expulsion from school and/or notification to law enforcement agencies.
-The students who damage any school property will be dealt with accordingly, and their parents/guardians will be notified and payment for the damages will be expected. - 6.
-ARSON Arson or attempted arson will result in an out-of-school suspension, recommendation for expulsion from school and notification to law enforcement agencies. - 7.
-BOMB THREATS -The complete disruption caused by bomb threats or other disruptions (possession of firecrackers, smoke bombs or other incendiary devices) may be dealt with by an out-of-school suspension and possible recommendation for expulsion from school. - 8.
-WEAPONS- Knowingly possessing, handling or transmitting an object that can reasonably be considered a weapon (as defined by the school code): - a.
+The students who damage any school property will be dealt with accordingly, and their parents/guardians will be notified and payment for the damages will be expected. - 5.
+ARSON Arson or attempted arson may result in an out-of-school suspension, recommendation for expulsion from school and notification to law enforcement agencies. - 6.
+BOMB THREATS -The complete disruption caused by bomb threats or other disruptions (possession of firecrackers, smoke bombs or other incendiary devices) may be dealt with by an out-of-school suspension and possible recommendation for expulsion from school. - 7.
+WEAPONS Knowingly possessing, handling or transmitting an object that can reasonably be considered a weapon (as defined by the school code): - a.
 On school property at any time. - b.
 Off school grounds at a school activity, function or event.

-Students violating the weapons policy will be subject to out-of-school suspension, expulsion from school and/or notification to law enforcement agencies.
-As per school code the term "weapon" means (1) possession, use, control, or transfer of any gun, rifle, shotgun, weapon as defined by Section 921 of Title 18, United States Code, firearm as defined in Section 1.1 of the Firearm Owners Identification Act (430 ILCS 65/1.1), or use of a weapon as defined in Section 24-1 of the Criminal Code (720 ILCS 5/24-1), (2) any other object if used or attempted to be used to cause bodily harm, including but not limited to knives, brass knuckles, or Billy clubs, or (3) "look a likes"
+Students violating the weapons policy may be subject to out-of-school suspension, expulsion from school and/or notification to law enforcement agencies.
+As per school code the term "weapon" means (1) possession, use, control, or transfer of any gun, rifle, shotgun, weapon as defined by Section 921 of Title 18, United States Code, firearm as defined in Section 1.1 of the Firearm Owners Identification Act (430 ILCS 65/1.1), or use of a weapon as defined in Section 24-1 of the Criminal Code (720 ILCS 5/24-1), (2) any other object if used or attempted to be used to cause bodily harm, including but not limited to knives, brass knuckles, or Billy clubs, or (3) "look a likes" of any weapon.

-- 9. FALSE FIRE ALARMS The disruption created by setting off a fire alarm will be dealt with severely.
-First offense will result in an out-of-school suspension of up to ten days.
-A second offense will result in a 10-day out-of-school suspension and an expulsion recommendation to the Board of Education. - 10.
+- 8. FALSE FIRE ALARMS The disruption created by setting off a fire alarm will be dealt with severely.
+First offense may result in an out-of-school suspension of up to ten days.
+A second offense may result in a 10-day out-of-school suspension and an expulsion recommendation to the Board of Education. - 9.
 THREATS against other students or any staff member.
-First offense will result in an inschool restriction.
-Second offense will result in an out-of-school suspension of up to 10 days.
+First offense may result in an in-school restriction.
+Second offense may result in an out-of-school suspension of up to 10 days.